CISpaces/webservices/Endpoints.md

  @param json the JSON for a node coming from the front-end upon the creation of a new node

  @return a response indicating whether the JSON has been processed and the relevant bits put into the database

+- VC/rest/save

+ Saves the current graph on workbox

+ @param graphInfo a json containing the graph id, the creator of the analysis' id and the title of the analysis

+ @return a response indicating whether the analysis has been saved

+- VC/rest/history

+  Gets all the version of the graph using Graphid from history table.
+It's sorted from newer version to older version.

+  @param graphID a graph id

+  @return all saved variations of an analysis which can be imported into the work box

 - VC/rest/updateAnalysis